arthur-schevey/ds-visualizer/README.md

 Regarding edge creation, we needed something slightly more sophisticated than trees to draw connections, show an arrow, and most importantly visually distinguish bidirectional edges.

 1. Drawing connections/edges (left side of image): An edge between circles is best described by a line from the two closest points of two circles.
-To get these closest points, we need to calculate the unit vector from some source position to a target and march the source position `r` units.
-Lastly, this needs to be repeated from the opposite direction.
+To get these closest points, we need to calculate the unit vector from some source position to a target and march the source position `r` units along the vector.
+Additionally, this needs to be repeated from the opposite direction.
 2. Offsetting bidirectional edges (right side of image): To avoid edges stacking on top of each other, we need to move the points perpendicular `distance` units.
 To do this, we first rotate the vector of each line 90°, calculate the unit vector, then march each point `distance` units.

 ![Left: Demonstrates vector from source to target and finding the intersection point on a circle.
 Right: Demonstrates rotating an edge to obtain the perpendicular vector.](public/edge-vector-demo.png)